 - The costing method which is used for the ascertainment of the cost of each job is known as Job Costing.
 Conversely, by process costing, we mean the costing technique used to determine the cost of each process.

-- Job Costing is performed where the products produced of a specialised nature, whereas Process Costing is used where standardised products are produced.
+- Job Costing is performed where the products produced of a specialized nature, whereas Process Costing is used where standardized products are produced.

 - In Job Costing, the cost is calculated for each job, but in Process Costing first of all the cost of each process is calculated which is then dispersed over the number of units produced.

-- In job costing the cost centre is the job itself while the process is the cost centre in case of process costing.
+- In job costing the cost center is the job itself while the process is the cost center in case of process costing.

 - In job costing each job requires special treatment.
 On the other hand, no such special treatment is required for each process in process costing.

 - There is no transfer of cost in job costing, from one job to another.
 However, the cost of the last process is transferred to the next process in the process costing.